Bergen op Zoom: City of Bergen op Zoom

 The Markiezenhof Palace, built in the fifteenth and sixteenth centuries, houses a cultural centre and a museum with a picturesque courtyard, paintings, period rooms, and temporary exhibitions.

 SABIC Innovative Plastics operates a major manufacturing facility in Bergen op Zoom.
 Philip Morris was another major employer until it closed its plant in 2014.

+The oldest hotel in the Netherlands, Hotel De Draak, which was founded in 1397, is located in the historic center of the city.
+The current building is from 1500 and is a protected monument.